 🥖 Places to Eat in Florence in San Lorenzo & San Marco Neighborhood

 Florence is full of great food just waiting to be discovered.
 Trattoria La Madia is an adorable, family-owned restaurant that I happened upon on my walk to the train station.
 I brought my grandparents here during their visit and everyone loved their dishes!
 I would definitely recommend trying the pesto gnocchi, it’s fluffy and rich at the same time and covered in a nutty, homemade pesto sauce.

-Although it may not be the place to go on a diet…the cheese and truffle gnocchi has to be one of the best pasta dishes I’ve ever had in Italy.
+Although it may not be the place to go on a diet…Osteria Santo Spirto serves hands down the best gnocchi in Florence.
+Actually, the cheese and truffle gnocchi has to be overall one of the best pasta dishes I’ve ever had in Italy.
 They pile so much bubbling cheese on top that it browns into its own creamy layer by the time they bring it to the table.

 If you’re planning on trying out Osteria Santo Spirito, make sure to call and make a reservation.
 They can fill up very quickly, especially on the weekends.

 18. Trattoria 4 Leoni